How a Misfit Built a Life That Fits His Family and Maybe Yours

 After Laura and I married, I moved to Arkansas and took a job selling books to schools.
 That eventually led to a position with Nystrom, calling on more than 300 school districts across the state.

 It was a good job.
-It really was.
+Truly.
 But I was bored out of my mind.
 I spent hours on the road every week.
-A few times a year I had to fly to company meetings in Chicago, Atlanta, and Houston.
-None of it felt like my life.
-I did not enjoy being away from home, and I did not want a future built around someone else's schedule.
+Several times a year I flew to company meetings in Chicago, Atlanta, and Houston.

 Becoming a Dad Changed Everything